mrucker/mrucker.github.io/_posts/2015-10-16-Late-Night-with-Reliable-Structures.md

 ---
 layout: post
 ---
+Writing enterprise software is hard.
+In my experience, a single project can often have multiple stake holders, distribute results through many different tech chains and have its requirements regularly shift.
+Luckily, software development isn't the only industry that faces problems like this.
+Inspiration can be found everywhere if ones eyes are kept open.

-Recently, I read an Atlantic article about Late Night with Seth Meyers.
-The piece itself was workaday, but it contained an interesting quote from Meyers about the forms of his genre (e.g. desk interviews, stand up monologues and funny-man band leaders).
-"I don't think these are traditions as much as they're structures that have proved they can bear comedy weight.
+This week I found inspiration while reading an [Atlantic article][1] about Late Night with Seth Meyers.
+Apparently, Meyers has been shaking up the Late Night scene by tinkering with some of the Sacred Cows of his genre.
+When explaining the significance of his changes Meyers said, "I don't think these are traditions as much as they're structures that have proved they can bear comedy weight.
 That's the reason people keep using them."

-In the last six months three software projects I support have transitioned from growth to maturity.
-During the transition, I've been reflecting on the software, looking for what has gone well and what hasn't.
-Meyers' comments resonated strongly with these refelections.

-Even in a medium as foreign to software as late night comedy, one of the keys to mastery is still learning what structures to rely on.
-Euclid is calling out from his grave.

-Here are the software structures that have borne weight on my recent projects.
+Meyers' appeal to demonstrated utility over philosophical or historical arguments is a really smart way to approach complex systems, where changes often have unexpected consequences.
+With this in mind, here are some of the structures that have proven their ability to bear weight in my software projects.

  1. **ETL**: Perhaps the best decision we ever did was to use the ETL pattern for a few early modules.
 In our .NET projects that meant we made three interfaces: IRead, IMap and IWrite.
 We have been able to reuse these interfaces again and again in all kinds of application contexts.
 These interfaces have become so common that I even find myself writing simple HTTP Request handlers as IMaps, a habbit that hasn't hurt at all and has, on a number of occasions, helped to migrate front end reports to back end scheduled jobs.

- 2. **URL**: A change we made midstream was to begin using URLs for non web related resources.
-The first time we did this was for a project that needed to reference a specific table.
-We started out having three separate columns: server, database, table.
-Maintaining these columns was a pain.
-So, we decided to define our own custom url scheme table://<server>/<database>/[<schema>]/<table>.
-We now have tons of these (e.g. user://, email:// and grid://).
+ 2. **URL**: The first time I used this pattern was to reference a specific database table.
+Before using a url we tracked three separate data points: Server, Database and Table.
+With the url we were able to consolidate these three points into a single url.
+Our url used a custom 'table' scheme with the following format table://<server>/<database>/<table>.
+We now have many  custom schemes used all over (e.g. user://, email:// and grid://).

  3. **Unit Tests**: I know everyone says it, but I am still amazed by how many projects I've worked on without them.
 We knew that we'd be supporting our applications for years so we took the time to build an entire library just to make tests eaesier to write and maintain.
 It has paid itself off a hundred times over.
 At least five times a day (the approximate number of times I run the tests) I think to myself, "thank God we wrote these."